-Online GMAT appointments have been extended to the end of 2020, and will be the preferred method of taking the test for many business school candidates who can't get to a test center for the exam or don't feel comfortable taking the GMAT in a test center under the current circumstances.
+Online GMAT appointments have been extended into 2021, and will be the preferred method of taking the test for many business school candidates who can't get to a test center for the exam or don't feel comfortable taking the GMAT in a test center under the current circumstances.

 But how do business schools view the GMAT Online Exam versus the test center GMAT?

 BusinessBecause caught up with MBA admissions directors from six of the world's leading business schools to find out.

 Stanford Graduate School of Business

 Though Kirsten Moss, the assistant dean of MBA admissions and financial aid at Stanford, explains that potential MBA candidates are far more than their GPA or standardized test scores, the GMAT still plays a helpful role in evaluating someone’s readiness for Stanford’s MBA.

 The school is accepting both the online and in-person GMAT in equal measure, and notes that the school’s three rounds of admission offer flexibility to students who need to book an in-person test because they are without availability of the online exam.

 If applicants have any concerns with their testing experience, Stanford recommends that they note this in the additional information section of their application.

 Head of admissions at ESMT Berlin, Stephanie Kluth, says that both the online and test center version of the GMAT are equally treated in the admissions process despite the GMAT Online Exam missing the analytical writing assessment section.

 She says that ESMT Berlin don’t prefer the test center GMAT, and that both test scores are viewed equally.